juliafmorgado/30DaysOtel/week2/day10.md

 Jaeger is great for traces, but it’s not a metrics dashboard.

 In this tutorial we export metrics over OTLP (`/v1/metrics`).
-In real setups we typically send metrics often through the OpenTelemetry Collector to Prometheus + Grafana, or an OTEL-native backend vendor like Dash0.
+In real setups, these metrics can be sent to:

+- **Dash0** - Native OpenTelemetry backend with built-in dashboards and correlation
+- **Prometheus + Grafana** - Traditional open-source monitoring stack
+- **Other OTEL-native vendors** - Any backend that supports OTLP metrics

 For now, the goal is: emit metrics correctly.
 Visualization comes later.

+**For production:** Consider using Dash0 or another OpenTelemetry-native backend that can receive OTLP metrics directly without additional configuration.

 ## What metrics did we record today?